Subscribe

 • “Floats” above the subfloor

-• Comes in multiple forms such as tile or planks
+• Comes in multiple forms, such as tile or planks

 Find Flooring Solutions at 50Floor

-Schedule an Appointment with 50FloorIs laminate flooring the right choice for you or would you rather have vinyl or hardwood?
+Is laminate flooring the right choice for you, or would you rather have vinyl or hardwood?
 50Floor can help you decide.
-As part of our shop at home experience, an expert from our team will bring floor samples right to your house and help you choose the material that works best with your house’s natural lighting and design as well as your family’s lifestyle.
+As part of our shop-at-home experience, an expert from our team will bring floor samples right to your house so you can do a hardwood, vinyl, and laminate flooring comparison with your house’s natural lighting and design.
 To learn more, schedule an appointment with 50Floor today.

 View Flooring Options by Room